AgnikanMahato/Data-Analysis-1/README.md

 # Data-Analysis-1
-Develop a data analysis project that focuses on understanding and analyzing given data's.
+Developing a data analysis project that basically focuses on understanding and analyzing given data's.